2020-byte/bamboo_forest_web/README.md

 > Since it was deployed with Heroku, the server goes to sleep if there is no use for 30 minutes.
 There is a delay of 10-20 seconds to wake up again.

 > When web is redirected, netlify can not read where to start page (I guess because it is maden by react, will try netlify.toml or _redirects)

+> Comments, bookmarks, likes, and the number of views of post functions are not implemented on the server.
+Will be implemented after refactoring the client code.
 ***
 ## Purpose and plan of this project